 Relative to Denver, the location is tops, close to all the Boho stylings of the music and arts hub.
 It is crazy expensive, but this is honestly more-or-less a flashpackers boutique hostel.
 Besides, the States still really hasn’t grasped the concept of budget backpacking so much.

-Best Hostel in de las Casas, Mexico – Hostal El Nagual
+Best Hostel in Chiapas, Mexico – Hostal El Nagual

 - Lots of volunteering available.